Erfinden/Autocam/README.md

 ## Requirements

-- Camera conneced to camera port
+- Camera conneced to camera port or usb port
-- Fully Set up Raspberry Pi
+- A Setup Minicomputer with Linux, like Raspbian Lite or Armbian: Raspberry Pi / Banana Pi / ...
 - USB drive (optional)
 - Internet
     1. Pug in Lan Cable